EduardNoord/EduardNoord/README.md

   - Enthusiastic about presentations and public speaking
   - Certified in Scrum and Agile Methodologies

-Check out my repository Prueba for more examples of my work and projects.
+Check out my repositorys for examples of my work and projects.
 ---

-For more information or to connect, please visit my [LinkedIn profile](https://www.linkedin.com/in/eduard-juan-noordermeer-montoya-513179107/) or contact me via [email](mailto:eduardnoord@gmail.com).
-## Projects
-## Repositories
 - [Econometric Study: Impact of the Tourist Accommodation on the Residential Rent](https://github.com/EduardNoord/Econometric-study.-Impact-of-the-tourist-accommodation-on-the-residential-rent)
 - [Airbnb Price Estimator - Python Machine Learning](https://github.com/EduardNoord/Airbnb-price-estimator---Python-Machine-Learning)
+For more information or to connect, please visit my [LinkedIn profile](https://www.linkedin.com/in/eduard-juan-noordermeer-montoya-513179107/) or contact me via [email](mailto:eduardnoord@gmail.com).